Spartronics4915/2018-POWERUP/Learning.md

 > it easy to see what state the robot is endeavoring to achieve.
 > This is in contrast to classic WPILib, where the it is extremely difficult
 > to determine the robot's state at any given time.
 Again, multiple states are
-> coordinated by Superstructure, and most of the rob code sets the wanted state
+> coordinated by Superstructure, and usually the Robot sets the wanted state
 > of superstructure.
-Less frequently, robot code sets wanted state of a subsystem
+Less frequently, Robot sets wanted state of a subsystem
 > directly.

 ### Subsystem